 Many outstanding citizens were born or lived in the house over the years.
 One was Mathias N. Forney (1853-1908), an inventor and editor who made invaluable contributions to the efficiency and development of rail transportation.
 His reversible seats made passenger traffic more practical and his steam locomotive was the marvel of its day.

-This historic Georgian residence has been restored by the Hanover Area Historical Society and now serves as its headquarters and museum.
+The Neas House has since been restored by the Hanover Area Historical Society and now serves as a historical site.